Tokyo · Operators

 The US subsidiary has been running for three to fifteen years.
 The numbers are stable but never grew into the position the parent expected.
 Specifications go out.
 Samples ship.
 The American account moves into a long evaluation, then quietly disappears.
 The US sub is treated inside the parent as a satellite branch, useful but never primary, and the question of whether to invest in it again has been asked at the past three board meetings without resolution.

 American buyers filter in the first twenty seconds on three signals: category anchor, outcome claim, and US peer set.
 Japanese commercial culture builds trust through nemawashi, technical specification depth, and understated outcome language that lets the work speak for itself.
 Both registers are coherent.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture before the country head arrives, so they inherit a frame that can carry them in the first US conversations rather than three years of remedial repositioning.
+The work is to rebuild the US website, proof, offer, and follow-up before the country head arrives, so they inherit a frame that can carry them in the first US conversations rather than three years of remedial repositioning.

 The Japanese specification depth is real.
-The US frame around it reads as deference where it should read as position.
+The US frame around it lands as deference where it should land as position.
 That is the architectural fix.
 House view on Tokyo operator entry into the US

 Operator shapes inside Tokyo.